 8700 Bradmoor Drive Block Traffic Calming Measures/November 7 Public Meeting.
 In March 2017, the BNA Traffic and Safety Committee has formed a subcommittee to consider proposed traffic calming measures to the 8700 block of Bradmoor Drive (between Folkstone and Madison).
 The 8700 block subcommittee consists of the standing BNA Traffic and Safety Committee membership and is open to all residents of the 8700 block.
-To date, four 8700 block households have agreed to participate on the subcommittee.
+To date, five 8700 block households have agreed to participate on the subcommittee.

 Ewing Drive Traffic Study Request.
 The BNA , by email dated April 5, 2017, requested that MCDOT conduct a traffic study of the segment of Ewing Drive between Bradley Boulevard and McKinley Street.
 Ewing Drive is a major “cut-through” route for traffic moving between the major east-west arterial routes of Bradley Boulevard and Greentree Road (Bradmoor Drive is the other major “cut-through” route in Bradmoor).
 In addition to the volume, many vehicles appear to travel at speeds above the posted speed limit.
 If MCDOT approves the traffic study, and if the results of the study show heavy traffic volume and/or speeding, then traffic calming measures may be warranted.
 Please see related Roosevelt Street-Ewing Drive intersection item below.